Strauman/handin-LaTeX/src/README.txt

 Files:
 - handin.sty : The handin package
 - handin-doc.pdf : Description of how the package works
+- handin-doc.tex : Source of handin-doc.tex
 - layout.pdf : Contains an overview on which macro goes where in the new \maketitle
+- example.pdf : Output of example.tex
 - example.tex : Contains example code
-- example.pdf : Output of example.tex
 - universityTromsoLogo.pdf : An image to be used in the example

 Author: Storvik Strauman, Andreas